 Steamboat Springs, Colorado

 The rustic Strawberry Park Hot Springs are located about 20 minutes from downtown Steamboat Springs.
-A short hike down from the parking area will lead you to the entrance and then it’s a few more stairs to the multiple pools carved into the river.
+A short hike down from the parking area will lead you to the entrance, and then it’s a few more stairs to the multiple pools carved into the river.
 Most pools are between 99 and 106 degrees.

 They vary in size and temperature and offer swimming opportunities from miniature beaches to deep waters for stretching.
 There are cooler waters closer to the bottom of the cascading mineral pools.
+Note that clothing is optional after dark, so minors are not permitted after sundown.

 9. Old Town Hot Springs